STAT545-UBC-hw-2018-19/hw09-curtis77/letterCount.md

 library(tidyverse)
 ```

-This code takes in the a dataset containing the frequencies of each lower-case letter as a starting character in the words contained in the word.txt file.
+This code takes in a dataset containing the frequencies of each lower-case letter as a starting character in the words contained in the word.txt file.
 I then plot these frequencies using a scatterplot.
 Then I save the plot to a file, and render it in the markdown.

 ``` r
 data <- read.csv("letterCount.csv")